Public Notices

 • Associates degree in law enforcement, criminal justice or a related field required

 • Must be licensed, licensable as a police officer by MCOLES.
+(Or interested in an academy to become a licensed officer)

 • Must be a U.S. citizen and be 21 years or older at the time of employment.